Droid-MAX/Remote-ID-Spoofer/README.md

 ### Firmware Upload
 To upload the firmware to the Seeed XIAO ESP32-S3:
 1. Connect the XIAO ESP32-S3 to your computer via USB.
-2. Open the Arduino IDE and select the appropriate board and port.
+2. Open the PlatformIO extension in VScode.
-3. Upload the firmware code to the device.
+3. Build/Upload the firmware code to the device.

 ### Running the Web Simulator
 To run the web simulator: